-✔ Financial stress affects millions of Canadians every day and contributes to your overall health and well-being.
+✔Financial stress affects millions of Canadians every day and affects overall health and well-being

-✔ If you’re struggling with financial stress – there’s hope!
-Understanding the reasons for financial stress and creating a simple plan is a great first step.
+✔If you’re struggling with financial stress, there’s hope!
+Understanding the reasons for it and creating a simple plan is a great first step

 Financial health and mental wellness are strongly linked.
-The Government of Canada includes financial wellness as one of the three key pillars of good health, in addition to mental and physical wellness.
-Financial illness is considered one of our biggest social problems and is the root cause of other, visible illnesses.
-People who are financially stressed are more likely to live with depression, have health problems such as headaches and high blood pressure, and have strain in their personal relationships.
+The Government of Canada includes financial wellness as one of the three key pillars of good health.
+Financial illness is considered one of our biggest social problems and is the root cause of other visible illnesses.
+People who are financially stressed are more likely to live with depression, have health problems such as headaches and high blood pressure, and have strain in their personal relationships and perform poorly at work.

-This year has posed unique financial challenges for millions of Canadians.
-In times like these while the future may feel uncertain, take time to reflect on how financial stress impacts your overall health and try your best to make time to focus on our physical, mental and financial well-being.
+The COVID-19 pandemic has posed unique financial challenges for millions of Canadians.
+In times like these when the future may feel uncertain, take time to reflect on how financial stress impacts your overall health and try your best to make time to focus on your physical, mental and financial well-being.

 Financial health is self care

-As a society, we’ve opened up the conversation around mental wellness in recent years.
+As a society, we’ve opened up the conversation around mental health in recent years.
 We’re also seeing more support to reduce the stigma and provide more resources to help Canadians access help if they’re struggling.
 As you make your way towards a better financial future, listen to your mind and body, and don’t be afraid to seek help.
+We are here to listen too.